Advaita1/acc-quali-automator/README.md

 ## Setup

-### Give ACC Quali Automator access to your spreadsheet
+### Give ACC Quali Automator Access to Your Spreadsheet

 1. Log into the Google account that owns your qualifying spreadsheet.
 2. Follow steps 1-5 in this [article](https://medium.datadriveninvestor.com/use-google-sheets-as-your-database-using-python-77d40009860f).